 How long does it take to walk around the Alhambra?

 From here you will have the best panoramic view of the monument with the Sierra Nevada as a backdrop.
-It is something magical!
+It is magical!

 Isabel's Traveller Tip